 - i.
 Oversee the day-to-day operations and delivery of Transition Coordination; - ii.
 Participate in monthly contract meetings with designated staff from the contractor and the Bureau for Medical Services (BMS); - iii.
 Review and approve all Transition Plans prior to the delivery of Waiver transition services; - iv.
 Organize and facilitate monthly calls with Transition Coordinators to share information, provide technical assistance as needed, acquire feedback and address concerns that may impact the delivery of effective Transition Coordination; - v.
 Provide monthly Program and data reports as specified; - vi.
 Provide ad hoc reports as requested by BMS, and; - vii.
-Attend Waiver Quality Assurance and Improvement Advisory Council meetings.

-No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).
+Attend Waiver Quality Assurance and Improvement Advisory Council meetings. - O No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).

 4. Role of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One):

-Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies:

-Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
-There is an interagency agreement or memorandum of understanding between the state and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

-Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
-There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency of the operating agency (if applicable).
-Specify the nature of these entities and complete items A-5 and A-6:
+Indicate whether local or regional non-state entities performed operational and administrative functions and, if so, specify the type of entity (Select One): orm waiver Not applicable Applicable - Local/regional non-state agencies perform waiver operational and administrative further Check each that applies: Local/Regional non-state public agencies perform waiver operational and administrative for regional level.
+There is an interagency agreement or memorandum of understanding and these agencies that sets forth responsibilities and performance requirements for these agencies that sets forth responsibilities and performance requirements for these agencies that sets forth responsibilities and performance requirements for these agencies that sets forth responsibilities and performance requirements for these agencies that sets forth responsibilities and performance requirements for these agencies are some forther than the set of the set o functions at the local between the state Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and adm at the local or regional level.
+There is a contract between the Medicaid agency and/or the op (when authorized by the Medicaid agency) and each local/regional non-state entity that sets responsibilities and performance requirements of the local/regional entity.
+The contract(s) to entities conduct waiver operational functions are available to CMS upon request through the the operating agency (if applicable). perating agency forth the under which private Specify the nature of these entities and complete items A-5 and A-6: